 - Dab your products around the eyes, circling your eye area.
 Don’t forget the upper eyelid.

 - Repeat until the product is fully absorbed into the skin.

 A broad-spectrum sunscreen is truly an indispensable part of any skin care routine and should be applied every day.
 Even if it looks gloomy outside, UVA rays can still cause damage.

 Also, don’t forget your upper eyelid.
 This is one of the most overlooked areas when it comes to applying sunscreen.

 And if reapplying sunscreen on top of makeup, especially eye makeup, is too much of a hassle, consider investing in a pair of sunglasses that offers UV protection.
-This can not only your eyes but also the skin around them from unwanted UVA and UVB rays.
+This can

 Treat yourself to a massage